divyanshu3020/To-do-APP/README.md

 ### 6️⃣ Run the App

--npm start
+    npm start

--or
+or

--nodemon index.js / node index.js
+    nodemon index.js / node index.js

--The app will be running on http://localhost:3000 🎉
+The app will be running on http://localhost:3000 🎉